-[root@webserver]# chown -R www-data:www-data /var/www/owncloud
+[user@server]$ sudo chown -R www-data:www-data /var/www/owncloud

 Alias /owncloud "/var/www/owncloud/" <Directory /var/www/owncloud/> Options +FollowSymlinks AllowOverride All <IfModule mod_dav.c> Dav off </IfModule> SetEnv HOME /var/www/owncloud SetEnv HTTP_HOME /var/www/owncloud </Directory>

-[root@webserver]# a2enmod rewrite
+[user@server]$ sudo a2enmod rewrite

-You should also use SSL with ownCloud to protect login information and data, Apache installed on Ubuntu comes with a self-signed cert.
-To enable SSL using that cert run
+You should also use SSL with ownCloud to protect login information and data.
+Apache installed on Ubuntu comes with a self-signed cert.
+To enable SSL using that cert run:

-Finishing the Installation
+Finishing the installation